pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-23-across-the-atlantic-ocean.md

 {{< image src="IMG_9435.jpg" alt="Finally, lazing on the trampolines" ratio="3x2" >}}

 -   Distance: 99.9 NM
 -   Average speed: 4.2 knots
 -   Top speed: 9.1 knots

 #### 2020-02-23 --- Day 15 --- Arrival

 Early in the morning we arrived in Tobago.
 And when I say early, I mean it was 4:00 and pitch black.
+New moon tonight, so no help there.
 The vague outline of the main island was kind of discernable, but where were the small and presumably very pointy islets around it?
 Black islands against a black sea and a black starless sky.
 They were absolutely impossible to spot.
 A chilling thought struck me: What if the charts are wrong by a mile or more, like they are for some islands in Cabo Verde?
 We'd crash full speed into the rocks!

 I resorted to a trick I learned from Johan, the submarine guy that we met in Las Palmas.
 Having no GPS, no visuals, no sonar in 'dark mode', submarine navigators rely on depth sounding alone to figure out where they are.
 I have GPS, so I used the depth meter to verify the charts.